graphile/graphile.github.io/src/pages/index.md

 <div class='hero-block'>

 ## Graphile Build

 ### High-performance pluggable GraphQL schema tools

 Prefer building your GraphQL APIs by hand?
-By using our [look-ahead feature](/graphile-build/look-ahead/) your code can know what's coming and make sure it requests the correct fields ahead of time, leading to fewer round-trips and higher performance.
+By using our [look-ahead feature](/graphile-build/look-ahead/) your code can know what's coming and make sure it requests the correct fields from your data source ahead of time, leading to fewer round-trips and higher performance.
 Our [plugin architecture](/graphile-build/plugins/) allows you to extend or enhance your GraphQL API as your needs evolve over time, and use community-built plugins to increase developer productivity.

 </div>
 </div>